martinohmann/hcl-rs/README.md

 ## Cargo features

 - `perf`: enables parser performance optimizations such as inlining of small strings on the stack.
 This feature is disabled by default.
-Enabling it will pull in `kstring` as a dependency.

 ## Deserialization examples